-Call us on 858 345 1764 to start planning your vacation to The Balmoral, a Rocco Forte Hotel or take a look at our itineraries to Edinburgh the Lowlands
+To start planning your vacation to The Balmoral, a Rocco Forte Hotel

 The Balmoral is Edinburgh's 'Grande Dame', opened in 1902 it retains a wonderful old-world charm, but has been given a loving splash of luxury and style by Rocco Forte.
 With its attentive service, it is the go-to hotel in Edinburgh.